 Also, you can take advantage of timeliness by promoting seasonal or event related offers or discounts.
 They can be a strong performance driver.

 For example, a hotel can give all honeymoon suites in Venice a sale price before Valentine’s Day.
 Similarly, an online shop might launch a campaign where all red and pink items are discounted.

 Staying current also requires keeping up with the near-constant changes feed specs for the different channels.
 So be sure you’re preparing your feed according to the latest requirements.

 At best, a data feed containing messy or inconsistent data will have a much lower performance than one that has persistent and organized data.
 At worst, a feed containing sloppy data will be rejected from the channel altogether.
 All product attributes should be concise and error-free.
 Proper cleansing is a key part of anything involving data, and your product data is no exception.
 Make sure your offer titles don’t contain duplicate words, have no double white spaces and there’s no broken HTML anywhere in the feed.

 Learn more about common feed errors here.

 It’s vital that there are no empty mandatory fields or missing attributes in a feed.
-Not only could this lead to the feed performing poorly on a technical level, but missing information will likely lead to rejection from most channel altogether.
-Even if your incomplete feed does get approved, you could face a massive revenue loss with even a small percentage of your offers are missing.
+Not only could this lead to the feed performing poorly on a technical level, but missing information will likely lead to rejection from most channels altogether.
+Even if your incomplete feed does get approved, you could face a massive revenue loss if even a small percentage of your offers are missing.

 What’s more is that customers are way less likely to buy or book with you when they can’t access all the product information.
 Be sure to scan your feed for empty fields and fill with relevant information.